haberdashPI/empriser/plans.md

   (this will require breaking up the loops, maybe by having a schedular, or just a web worker)

-* display the exact coordinates and scale to allow easy recovery
-* allow exact coordinates and scale to be set
+* change name of the climate zone view

+* EXTRA (after improved world map generation): improve edges to climate zone view.

 # Stage 4: improved world map generation

 Anything I didn't finish in stage two, I now finalize here.

-* scale parameter: allow the scale of continents to be selected
-* allow moisture to wrap around x axis
+* scale parameter: allow the scale of continents to be selected X * allow moisture to wrap around x axis
 X * optimization: implement terrain generation using typed arrays
 * wind generation to create adjusted moisture and temperature values
 * generate rivers based on moisture concentrations near mountains